microsoft/LightGBM/python-package/README.rst

 ``lightgbm`` conda packages are available from the ``conda-forge`` channel.

-This is the preffered way to install LightGBM Python-package.
+This is the preferred way to install LightGBM Python-package.

 .. code:: sh